tiagosalvador/soccer-predictions/README.md

 This project is inspired by the University of Michigan's [Prediction Models with Sports Data](https://www.coursera.org/learn/prediction-models-sports-data) course offered through Coursera as part of the [Sports Performance Analytics specialization](https://www.coursera.org/specializations/sports-analytics).

-In the course, a forecaster of the outcomes of Premier League soccer games is built based on the [transfermarkt](https://www.transfermarkt.com/) value (TMValue) of the teams.
-One of the limitations stems from having a single TMValue for each team for the entire season.
-This value is in general updated twice every month and therefore there should be added value in using the most updated values.
+In the course, a forecaster for the outcomes of Premier League soccer games is built based on the [transfermarkt](https://www.transfermarkt.com/) value (TMValue) of the teams.
+One of the limitations of this forecaster stems from having a single TMValue for each team for the entire season.
+In reality this value is updated about twice every month.
+Incorporating these most up-to-date TMvalues could therefore improve the forecaster model.
 For this project, we will explore if that is indeed the case.
-Then we will use the model to simulate the rest of the 2022-2023 Premier League season.
+We will then use the model to simulate the rest of the 2022-2023 Premier League season.

 We will use the following two data sources:
 - [football-data](https://www.football-data.co.uk/englandm.php): from here we can easily obtain basic statistics for every Premier League game and Bet365 odds.